WebOrigami/docs/src/content/framework/tutorial.md

 As you build a collection of virtual folders and files, it's helpful to be able to think about their structure as a _graph_.
 Colloquially speaking, a graph is the sort of boxes-with-arrows diagram you often see depicting the structure of organizations, processes, and websites.

-Graph Origami lets you define a graph in several ways, and one way is to write formulas in a file with a `.graph` extension.
+Graph Origami lets you define a graph in several ways, and one way is to write formulas in a file with a `.ori` extension.

-<span class="tutorialStep"></span> In the `src` folder, open `site.graph`:
+<span class="tutorialStep"></span> In the `src` folder, open `site.ori`:

 ```
 public = {